Free BMI Calculator with Visual Scale

 What is a healthy BMI for adults?

 The World Health Organization defines a healthy BMI as 18.5 to 24.9 for adults.
-This range is associated with the lowest risk of weight-related health conditions including heart disease, type 2 diabetes, and certain cancers.
-However, the optimal BMI for a specific individual depends on many factors including age, sex, ethnicity, muscle mass, and overall health status.
+This range is associated with the lowest risk of weight-related health conditions including heart disease, type 2 diabetes, and certain cancers., the optimal BMI for a specific individual depends on many factors including age, sex, ethnicity, muscle mass, and overall health status.

 Should I use metric or imperial units?